azaelgg/discordgo-account-nuker/README.md

 # go-account-nuker
-  - Feel free to add a pull request, im aware the code is shitty and could've been 50 lines less
+  - Feel free to add a pull request, im aware the code is shitty and could've been 50 lines less (poorly written)
   - `$ go get github.com/bwmarrin/discordgo`

 # showcase